-Define a strategy for knowledge management and protection.

-C) Engagement concerns the technical outreach with existing users of the project outputs and potential new communities that can benefit from EGI-Engage project.
+C) Engagement concerns the technical outreach to potential new communities and supporting them to become active and self-sufficient users of EGI solutions.

 In practice, this activity, described in section 4, will:

 Identify the target groups for the outreach activity (Research Infrastructures, research collaborations, long tail of science, SMEs and industry).